Frequently Asked Questions

-Scroll down for some of our frequently asked questions we get from our guests before heading out on a Miami Everglades Airboat ride with The River of Grass Adventures.
-We hope this helps; but please don't hesitate to give us a call or email us with any other questions you might have.
+Scroll down for some of the frequently asked questions we receive from guests before heading out on a Miami Everglades Airboat ride with The River of Grass Adventures.
+We hope this helps; but please don't hesitate to give us a call or email us with any other questions you may have.
 (305) 788-2418.

 CONDITIONS IN THE DRY SEASON